'Fortress Australia' re-opens after two-year Covid closure

 Western Australia will not re-open to international travellers on Monday, holding off until March 3.

-Until recently, the state had pursued a strict Covid-zero policy, cutting itself off from the rest of Australia.
+Until recently, the state had pursued a strict Covid-zero policy, cutting itself off from the rest of the country.

 The decision sparked lawsuits -- and the observation it was easier for Australians to travel to Paris than Perth -- but proved popular with West Australians.